maedox/python-copperegg/README.md

 **Note the --noop argument which should make this utility quite safe.
-Adding --noop will just print what would be done without actually making any requests to the CopperEgg API.
-Pay close attention to your CLI arguments and when in doubt, use --noop.**
+Adding --noop will just print what would be done without actually making any changes via the CopperEgg API.
+Pay close attention to your CLI arguments and when in doubt create a backup of your data with --backup.**

-### View available commands
+### View available arguments, commands and valid options

 	copperegg-cli --help

 ### Logging and standard output verbosity
-By default copperegg-cli will print log messages to stdout and to ~/.copperegg-cli.log There are a few ways to change this behavior.
+By default copperegg-cli will print log messages to stdout and to ~/.copperegg-cli.log.
+There are a few ways to change this behavior:

 #### Disable stdout printing